magi-1/lattice/README.md

 ### Notes

+- [ ] Use global ftx data stream to inform ftx us
 - [ ] Build out base memory buffer functionality into the market class.
 Have custom Buffer class implimentation
   - [ ] Build out baseline feature / feature set classes which Market classes should expect.
 These feature classes actually control the memory buffer directly that way we dont have to rewrite market classes for different datasets / asset types / strategies etc.
   - [ ] Need to make local market class serve historical orderbook data as well, feature classes to operate on this.